-Greys Anatomy, created by Shonda Rhimes, is set in an award winning hospital that portrays doctors treating patients from all socioeconomic backgrounds.
-It shows people with little to no health insurance and how they handle receiving lifesaving surgeries.
-Many people don't have strong enough health insurance to cover if they need a major surgery.
+Grey's Anatomy, created by Shonda Rhimes, is set in an award-winning hospital that portrays doctors treating patients from all socioeconomic backgrounds.
+It shows people with little to no health insurance and how they handle receiving life-saving surgeries.
+Many people don't have strong enough health insurance to cover if they need major surgery.
 Were the writers able to correctly display the struggles people who don't have insurance experience when trying to get medical help?

-There are approximately 2.3 million mixed-status families in the United States, containing varied combinations of citizens, permanent legal residents, undocumented immigrants, and individuals in legal limbo (Castañeda).
-Out of all of those, many are bound to need medical help, but not be able to achieve help.
-In Season 1, Episode 2 of Greys Anatomy, the show introduces the first occurrence of a health care issue.
-The scene starts when an elderly Chinese lady walks into the Seattle Grace Mercy West hospital.
-The lady has a wound on her arm and is in need of stitches.
-Dr. Izzie Stevens, tries her best to understand what the elderly lady is saying, but no one in the hospital spoke Chinese nor could access a translator.
-Ignoring the language barrier, Izzie tries her best to give the elderly lady stitches anyways, but she will not let her.
-It is noticeable by her actions that the elderly lady does not care about her arm wound and is trying to explain to the doctor something else, but the language barrier is holding her back.
-No matter how hard the lady tries to explain to Izzie, she cannot understand her, so she ends up sending her away.
-Later that day, Izzie sees the elderly lady come back, and go towards the back of the hospital.
-Izzie follows her and she finds an injured woman with a much more extreme cut on her forehead.
+There are approximately 2.3 million mixed-status families in the United States, containing varied combinations of citizens, permanent legal residents, undocumented immigrants, and individuals in legal limbo (Castañeda, 1891).
+Out of all of those, many are bound to need medical help but are unable to receive the help they require.
+In Season 1, Episode 2 of Grey's Anatomy, the show introduces the first occurrence of a healthcare issue.
+The scene starts when Izzie goes towards the back of the hospital and she finds an injured woman with an extreme cut on her forehead.
 She rushes to her side and wants to help this woman, and luckily, she speaks broken English.
 She explains to Izzie how she needs help, but she does not have a green card and is scared of going to jail.
 Izzie promises her that if she came in and helped her that she would make sure nothing happens to her, but the lady refused.
 Izzie brought out her tools to fix the gash on her forehead and she did it anyways without the hospital knowing.
 She emphasized to the lady that no one can know about this or Izzie might lose her job, and she tells her to come back in a week so she can check on her head.
-If someone is in this country illegally, with no insurance, and scared to get important medical help because of that, how do they get help?
-The United States has seen an exponential growth in its immigrant population over the years (Edward).
-Hence this growth, the amount of medical attention needed has also increased.
-Many people who have been here illegally for less than five years do not have access to medical help.
+If someone is in this country illegally, with no insurance, and scared to get important medical help because of that, they probably won't.
+The United States has seen an exponential growth in its immigrant population over the years (Edward, 5).
+Due to this growth, the amount of medical attention needed has also increased.
+Many people who have been in the United States illegally for less than five years do not have access to medical help.
 Dwyer states, "Most public insurance programs in the US do not cover long-term care for immigrants, legal, or illegal, until they can establish that they've been residents for at least five years."
 If someone who is living here illegally does happen to need surgery, or something like simple stitches, most times they will not risk stepping foot into the hospital due to the fact that they are not legal, or do not have enough to pay for the medical attention.